Nuggets run away from short-handed Heat, 109-82

 The Miami Heat cannot get Jimmy Butler back quickly enough.

-Nikola Jokic had 21 points and 11 rebounds as the Nuggets won their fifth straight, building a 25-point halftime lead and beating the Heat 109-82 on Wednesday night.
+Nikola Jokic had 21 points and 11 rebounds and the Nuggets won their fifth straight, building a 25-point halftime lead and beating the Heat 109-82 on Wednesday night.

-Michael Porter Jr. scored 17 points, JaMychal Green added 15 and Jamal Murray had 14 for Denver, which improved to 4-0 on its five-game road trip — the first time the Nuggets have won four games on a trip of any length since December 2013.
-A win Friday in San Antonio would give Denver its first 5-0 road swing since January 2012.
+Michael Porter Jr. scored 17 points, JaMychal Green added 15 and Jamal Murray had 14 for Denver, which improved to 4-0 on its five-game road trip — the first four-win trip for the Nuggets since December 2013.
+A win Friday in San Antonio would give Denver its first 5-0 trip since January 2012, and the Nuggets have won 10 of 13 since since a 1-4 start.

+“When we were 1-4, there was no panic,” Murray said.
+“It’s five games in. … Turned things around pretty quick.”

-Butler watched from the Miami bench, a significant accomplishment since Wednesday’s game was the first in more than two weeks where he could be with his team again.
-He hasn’t played in any of the last nine Heat games because of virus-related protocols.
+Butler watched from the Miami bench, significant since Wednesday’s game was the first in more than two weeks where he could be with his team.
+He’s now missed the last nine Heat games because of virus-related protocols.

-The Heat are 2-7 in this stretch without him, with losses now in four consecutive games.
-They also played again without Tyler Herro, who missed a seventh consecutive game with neck spasms.
-Goran Dragic (groin) was also out, and Kendrick Nunn led Miami with 17 points.
+The Heat are 2-7 in this stretch without him and have dropped four straight.
+Herro (neck spasms) missed a seventh consecutive game, Dragic was out with a groin strain, and Kendrick Nunn led Miami with 17 points.

 The Heat got Avery Bradley back for the first time in nine games; he, like Butler, was out in accordance with the NBA’s virus protocols.

-Bradley had eight points in 18 minutes.
+“It was great to see the guys, everybody, even though everybody wasn’t available,” Heat coach Erik Spoelstra said.

 Denver led 58-33 at the half, the Nuggets’ biggest halftime lead this season and biggest in a road arena since holding a 31-point lead at the break in Chicago on March 21, 2018.
 The Heat missed 15 3-pointers in the first quarter — an NBA record for an opening period, and a team record for any quarter.